ianhomer/try-shibboleth/README.md

 # Local configuration

-Copy apache/config/shibboleth to apache/build/config/shibboleth, copy in your required certificates and ...
+Copy samples from apache/config/shibboleth to apache/build/config/shibboleth and then copy in any of your required certificates.

   export LOCAL_CONFIG_DIR=./build/config